 Sairam Ravi is the Project Manager of the Metal Casting Center at the University of Northern Iowa.
-He has a B.S. degree in Mechanical Engineering and an M.S. degree in Applied Physics.
+He has a B.S. degree in Mechanical Engineering and earned an M.S. degree in Applied Physics through UNI.
 Sairam works with the metal casting industry in applied research projects related to the advancement and development of foundry technologies.
-His research interests include additives and coatings, molding and core making processes, simulation and mathematical modeling, and rapid prototyping.
-Sairam received the AFS Howard Taylor award in 2014, AFS Ray Witt award in 2016, AFS division IV best paper awards in 2014 and 2017, and WFC best technical paper award in 2016.
+His primary research interests include thermal properties and heat transfer, which involve simulation and mathematical modeling.
+Additives and coatings, mold and core making processes, additive manufacturing, and using advanced sensors to gain information on molds and aggregates are also his research interests.
+Sairam presently serves on the AFS Division IV Cured Sand and Aggregate Committee, the AFS Division IV Mold Division, the AFS Testing and Specifications Committee for the Additive Manufacturing Division, and the AFS Air Quality Committee in the Environmental Health and Safety Division.
+Sairam received the AFS division IV best paper award in 2019, 2018, 2017, and 2015, the AFS Ray H. Witt Management award in 2016, and the AFS Howard Taylor award in 2015.